kaustubhsridhar/MCNN/README.md

 ```bash
 python mems_obs/create_gng_incrementally.py --name pen-human-v1 --num_memories_frac 0.1
 ```
 Replace name with any of the other tasks and num_memories_frac with any value less than 1.
 In the paper, we use 0.025, 0.05, and 0.1 for num_memories_frac.
+(Note: simply use `--name kitchen` for the franka kitchen task)

 Update (downloaded) datasets by adding memory and memory_target to every transition:
 ```bash